 The one among the servants of Pharaoh who feared the word of the LORD made his servants and his livestock flee into the houses;Exodus 9:20(NASB)

-The Lord is a just God and rebellion must be judged... but by God's grace Moses was told to inform the Egyptians of the coming hailstorm and advised them bring their livestock, and all they had in the field, into shelters.
-He warned them that any people and animal left outside in the field would die when the hail fell.
+The Lord is a just God and rebellion must be judged... but by God's grace Moses was told to inform the Egyptians of the coming hailstorm and advised them bring their livestock and all they had in the field, into shelters.
+He warned them that any people and animals left outside in the field would die when the hail fell.

 Having witnessed the devastating results of the six, previous plagues, certain Egyptians determined not to be harmed by the hailstones.
-They had already experienced Egypt's water turning to blood - together with the infestation of frogs; lice; flies; the pestilence on the livestock and the festering boils that affected both man and animals.
-And so we read that "whoever feared the message from the LORD among Pharaoh's officials made his servants and livestock flee into shelters" - before the hail fell.
+They had already experienced Egypt's water turning to blood, together with the infestation of frogs, lice, flies, the pestilence on the livestock, and the festering boils that affected both man and animals.
+And so we read: "Whoever feared the message from the LORD among Pharaoh's officials made his servants and livestock flee into shelters," before the hail fell.

-Heavenly Father, it is most wonderful to realise that through the ten terrible plagues of Egypt, which caused such hardship for so many, we can trace Your long-suffering mercy towards fallen man and Your perfect plan of redemption for those that will listen to Your voice; obey Your instructions; turn from their wicked ways and believe on You.
-Thank You that in the past, as well as in this present time, it is not Your will that any should perish but that all should come to repentance - turn from their sin and trust in Christ for the forgiveness of sin.
-Praise Your holy name, AMEN
+Heavenly Father, it is most wonderful to realise that through the ten terrible plagues of Egypt which caused such hardship for so many, I can trace Your long-suffering mercy toward fallen man.
+I can also see Your perfect plan of redemption for those that will listen to Your voice, obey Your instructions, turn from their wicked ways, and believe on You.
+Thank You that in the past, as well as in this present time, it is not Your will that any should perish.
+It is Your will that all should come to repentance, turn from their sin, and trust in Christ for the forgiveness of sin.
+Praise Your holy name!
+AMEN.